pagopa/rtd-ms-transaction-filter/README.md

 Active logging/file writing in case of filtered records, or errors, can be disabled through the properties reported in __Appendix 2, Paragraph 4 - Batch properties - Transaction list reading__.

+### Memory optimization

+Starting from the version 2.0.0 the process used to store and compare the data regarding the hpan, par, bin range and tokenPAN lists contains a configurable limitation to the number of data that can be stored in-memory, reducing the chance to incur into memory problems, and possibile slowing of the entire execution with increasing volumes of data to be used for comparison.

+The transaction files will be processed in cycles, with a series of job executions using a portion of the data sets, and a version of the transaction file that is the product of the previous cycles, until all the portions of data are used to execute the filters with hpan or par in the transaction file production, and bin-range and tokenPans for the token file production.
+The output data will be moved to the final directory when all the cycles are completed.

+By default all the properties are set to 5 millions, a set of data that can be used with a memory assignment < 4 Gb.
+The properties could be changed with an higher or lower limit, depending on the memory that is available for the process.
+If the limit is higher than the current data-sets, a single job run can be expected.

 ### REST Services Connection

 The Batch Acquirer is configurabile for contacting the salt recovery service, to be applied for the PAN hashing,